GDGYGO/GDG/README.md

 - click on "Make a random deck!"
 - done!

-There's no actual difference between GDG.jar and GDG.exe besides a cute icon.
+There's no actual difference between GDG.jar and GDG.exe besides .exe having a cute icon.

 If you can't run either of them, I suggest you download the latest version of java here https://www.java.com/en/download/ .